lindgr3n/breeze-sveltekit/README.md

-# Laravel Breeze - SvelteKit Edition 🏝️
+# Laravel Breeze - SvelteKit Edition 🦅

 ## Introduction

-This repository is an SvelteKit implementation of the This repository is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [SvelteKit](https://kit.svelte.dev/).
+This repository is an SvelteKit implementation of the [Breeze Next](https://github.com/laravel/breeze-next) application.

+This is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [SvelteKit](https://kit.svelte.dev/).
 All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful SvelteKit frontend with a powerful Laravel backend.

 ## Official Documentation